voidswap-network/Cosmic-Vault/README.md

 When teams want to initiate an ownership transfer to the Cosmic Vault, they need to make sure that their smart contract abides with the requirement.

 We have modified the OpenZappelin's [**Ownable.sol**](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol).
 Teams need to make sure that their smart contracts inherit from our **CVOwnable.sol** instead.
-Simply replace the `contract Ownable is Context` block from your smart contract with the code below depending on your deployment environment:
+Simply replace the `contract Ownable is Context` block from your smart contract with our implementation.